It is important to be able to work out whether a day is an otherwise working day for an employee because eg:

 - Annual holidays can only be taken on days that would be otherwise working days.

-In most cases it’s easy to work out whether or not an employee would have normally worked on the day in question (known as an otherwise working day) because the working pattern or roster is constant and the employer and employee can agree about whether the employee would otherwise have worked that day.
+An otherwise working day is a day that but for the day being eg a public holiday, or the employee being sick, they would have been working.
+In many cases it’s easy to work out whether or not an employee would otherwise have worked on the day in question because the working pattern or roster is constant and the employer and employee can easily agree about whether the employee would otherwise have worked that day.

-If an employer uses a roster system, then this roster may be used to work out whether the day is an otherwise working day.
-If it’s unclear, the things that the employee and employer need to think about include:
+If it’s unclear whether the day is an otherwise working day, the things that the employee and employer must consider in trying to reach agreement include: